 Today, quid pro quo sexual harassment is the type of harassment that most people are familiar with.
 This form of harassment involves a supervisor or boss conditioning benefits for employees―such as the continuation of employment, or promotions based on the acceptance of the employee’s harassing conduct.
 There is no more blatant form of exploitation within the workplace than this type of harassment.

-According to the laws of employment that are adhered to in California, the employer of any individual is strictly liable for the sexual harassment of a supervisor, or the sexual harassment that they themselves conduct towards employees.
+According to the laws of employment in California, the employer of any individual is strictly liable for the sexual harassment of a supervisor, or the sexual harassment that they themselves conduct towards employees.
 Successful plaintiffs in claims of sexual harassment can recover compensation for various economic losses, emotional distress damages, and more.

 Hostile Work Environment Sexual Harassment